DustCar/Unreal-Gaming-Programming-Notes/README.md

 - *Broadcast* to functions in *Invocation List* when something happens for response.

 ---
+### Progamming GameMode Class
+#### AGameModeBase vs. AGameMode
+AGameModeBase is one tier above AGameMode, meaning that AGameMode subclasses AGameModeBase.
+This makes AGameModeBase more general than AGameMode.

+**AGameModeBase** defines the game being played and includes:
+- Rules of the game
+- Win conditions
+- What actors exist/Who enters the game
+When dealing with server-client games, it is only instantiated server-side and never exists on a client.

+**AGameMode** is more suited for match-based multiplayer games:
+- Deals with spawn points
+- Handles match state

+When deciding to create a custom GameMode class, it is then better to use AGameModeBase since that is really where the rules of the game are being defined.

+---
 ### Template Functions
 `TSubClassOf<type>`
 - Used for type safety.
 Forces designers to use a derived UClass or subclass of set Class.
 It runs a check on compilation and would return a compile error if the *type* is not a subclass of the specified UClass type.